Sorry, you need to enable JavaScript to visit this website.

 Everyone loves a grand celebration, and there’s nothing quite like a parade to bring people together.
 Across the globe, parades showcase dazzling costumes, larger-than-life floats, lively music, and traditions that go back centuries.
-Whether you are chasing colour, culture, or carnival, these are some of the world’s greatest parades to add to your travel list in 2025.
+Whether you are chasing colour, culture, or carnival, these are some of the world’s greatest parades to add to your travel list in 2026 and 2027.

 Edinburgh’s Hogmanay Torchlight Procession – Scotland